Stardates and

 The captain's log recorded on Stardate 51425.4 on Day 133 would be 173.1 Stardates after Stardate 51252.3 on Day 1 (51425.4 - 51252.3 = 173.1 Stardates), giving a span of 173.1 Stardates in 132 days, or a ratio of 1.3113636364 Stardates per day (173.1 Stardates / 132 days = 1.3113636364 Stardates/day), or 478.96533956 Stardates per year.

 Given the wild inconsistencies of Stardate ratios in different episodes, some varying by a factor of ten, there can be no conclusive determination of an actual Stardate-to-year ratio for all episodes.
-Therefore, the generally accepted ratio of "1,000 Stardates per year" will remain the basic assumption upon which the above TNG Stardate Calculator is based.
+Therefore, the ratio of 918.23186 Stardates per year, as calculated above, will remain the basic assumption upon which the above TNG Stardate Calculator is based.

 Tuvok's Birthday